What is joy, and how is it different from happiness? How do we find joy?

 That’s the real difference I see between happiness and joy.

 Joy seems to come from within.
 It is not tied to events, things or circumstances, like landing a new job, buying a new car or celebrating a birthday.
 Joy is more like an attitude.
 It comes from a spiritual place, no matter what your spiritual belief might be.
 It comes from inner contentedness and worthiness.
 From feeling connected to self and others.
 Joy is present regardless of circumstances.

 To me, it’s obvious that to find joy, the first place to start is self-acceptance.
 Making peace with oneself has repeatedly come up as a theme in cultivating joy.
-So if you’re on a joy journey this year like me, let’s start there: self acceptance.
-To me that means practicing body love, showing compassion for myself with acknowledgement and forgiveness.
+So if you’re on a joy journey this year like me, let’s start there: self-acceptance.
+To me, that means practicing body love, showing compassion for myself with acknowledgment and forgiveness.